 CSE 512 – Data Visualization

-Techniques and algorithms for creating effective visualizations based on principles from graphic design, visual art, perceptual psychology and cognitive science.
-Topics: data and image models, visual encoding, graphical perception, color, animation, interaction techniques, graph layout, automated design.
-Lectures, reading and project.
+Covers techniques and algorithms for creating effective visualizations based on principles from graphic design, visual art, perceptual psychology, and cognitive science.
+Topics include data and image models; visual encoding; graphical perception; color; animation; interaction techniques; graph layout; and automated design.
+Lectures, reading, and project.

 CSE 527 – Computational Biology

-Introduces computational methods based on artificial intelligence (AI) and machine learning (ML) techniques for understanding biological systems and improving health care.
-AI/ML techniques such as explainable and interpretable ML, deep neural network learning, probabilistic graphical models, causal inference, and deep learning techniques are covered.
-Problem areas such as genetics, epigenomics, expression data analysis, proteomics, and electric health record data analysis are covered.
+Introduces computational methods leveraging artificial intelligence (AI) and machine learning (ML) techniques to understand biological systems and enhance healthcare.
+Utilizes various AI/ML techniques, including explainable AI, interpretable ML, deep learning, probabilistic graphical models, and causal inference.
+Explores diverse problem areas such as genetics, epigenomics, transcriptomics, proteomics, imageomics, and electronic health records.

 CSE 583 – Software Development for Data Scientists